 Study items to be considered include, but are not limited to:

-– identification of user requirements;
+– identification of user requirements (both those providing and receiving healthcare);

-– multimedia framework (including overall concept) for e-health applications (e.g., personal connected health, diagnostics, telemonitoring for communicable disease control, telehealth, mobile health and telemedicine) that leverage various information (e.g., brain information, physiological information and ambient information);
+– multimedia framework (including overall concept) for digital health applications (e.g., personal connected health, diagnostics, telemonitoring for communicable disease control, telehealth, mobile health and telemedicine) that leverage various information (e.g., brain information, physiological information and ambient information);

-– impact of new areas of study such as artificial intelligence, bioinformatics (genomics in particular), health software, pharmavigilance, gamification, and virtual reality in standards for e-health;
+– impact of new areas of study such as artificial intelligence, bioinformatics (genomics in particular), health software, pharmacovigilance, gamification, and virtual reality (XR) in standards for digital health;

-– consideration of usability of e-health systems and devices;
+– consideration of usability of digital health systems and devices, including accessibility for persons with disabilities and specific needs;

-– roadmap for e-health standards;
+– roadmap for digital health standards;

-– generic architecture for e-health applications;
+– generic architecture for digital health applications;

-– specific system characteristics for e-health applications (e.g. video and still picture coding, audio coding, security, directory architecture, safe listening, etc.);
+– specific system characteristics for digital health applications (e.g. video and still picture coding, audio coding, security, directory architecture, safe listening, etc.);

-– creation of glossary of e-health (e.g., telehealth and telemedicine);
+– creation of glossary of digital health (e.g., telehealth and telemedicine);

-– consideration of structure and format of data (including metadata) for e-health, and methods for inputting, transmitting, storing, querying, finding, identifying, categorizing and processing them;
+– consideration of structure and format of data (including metadata) for digital health, and methods for inputting, transmitting, storing, querying, finding, identifying, categorizing and processing them;

 – personal connected health devices, and personal health devices, systems and services;

-– leverage multimedia and e-health technologies in meeting requirements from, e.g., WHO and other stakeholders (e.g., NCDs, and/or epidemic outbreaks) considerations on how to use multimedia for e-education related to health;
+– leverage multimedia and digital health technologies in meeting requirements from, e.g., WHO and other stakeholders (e.g., NCDs, and/or epidemic outbreaks) considerations on how to use multimedia for e-education related to health;

 – development of conformance testing specifications and capability maturity models for standards in the above-mentioned study items.